YashXBansal/Chatbot/README.md

 ## Acknowledgements

 - The chatbot application was inspired by similar projects and tutorials available online.
-- We acknowledge the support and guidance of the open-source community in the development of this project.
+- I acknowledge the support and guidance of the open-source community in the development of this project.